 Talking with the check-in lady about my Bangkok layover, I told her where I had been and she suggested next time taking the bus to Mega Bangna, which is a very large shopping centre close to the Airport.

-That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands early morning.
+That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands later in the morning.

 Checked in already